DylanBk/DylanBk/README.md

 My name's Dylan and I'm a college student.
 I'm from the UK and aim to become a Full Stack Developer 🚀

 ## ☁️ Future Goals:
-Become confident in Semantic UI
+Become confident in React \
-Become confident in React
+Become confident in Next \
-Become confident in Express.js
+Become confident in Express \
 Become confident in Pandas

 ## 🎓 After College:
-I hope to enter an apprenticeship in the software development industry or to secure a place on a computing science university course.
+I plan to enter an apprenticeship in the software development industry or to secure a place on a computing science university course.

 ## 🌐 Socials: